 a) the ePDG needs to release the PDN connection over untrusted non-3GPP access network established as a user-plane resource of the MA PDU session, the ePDG shall use the tunnel disconnection procedure as specified in clause 7.4.3 of 3GPP TS 24.302 [17]; or

 b) the network needs to release the user-plane resources, if any, established on 3GPP access of the MA PDU session, the network shall initiate the network-requested PDU session release procedure as specified in clause 6.3.3.2 of 3GPP TS 24.501 [6] by sending the PDU SESSION RELEASE COMMAND message to the UE.

+5.3a.5 Updating ATSSS parameters

+A PGW-C+SMF may update ATSSS parameters as specified in clause 4.6 and clause 5.2.4 and include the updated MAI in the ATSSS_RESPONSE Notify payload.
+The updated MAI and ATSSS parameters in ATSSS_RESPONSE Notify payload is sent to the UE during the tunnel modification procedure as specified in clause 7.4.2 of 3GPP TS 24.302 [17].

 5.4 Performance measurement function (PMF) protocol (PMFP) procedures